GuanglinDu/Imp-extended/README.md

 #ZSH_THEME="imp-pipe"
 ```

-In your ~/.condarc (create if it doesnt' exist), add the following line to disable Conda to change the environment varible PS1.
+In your ~/.condarc (create if it doesn't exist), add the following line to disable conda to change the environment varible PS1.
 ```
 changeps1: False
 ```

-Enjoy a slew of the elegant Oh-my-zsh prompt themes every beautiful day!
+Enjoy a slew of the elegant Oh-my-zsh prompt themes on your on your every beautiful day!